unreal4u/fileOperations/README.md

 Pending
 ---------

-* Unit tests!!
 * Change arguments in fileSelection to an array, with (optional) function callbacks
-* Also include broken symlinks as an optional parameter
 * Better documentation
-* More examples
 * A first stable release

 Version History